 The instructor must judge evidence sufficient to warrant investigation.
 The instructor then raises the subject of plagiarism with the student, cites the passages under question, and tells the student either that on the basis of present information, no further action will be taken or that the matter should be reported to the appropriate Chair.
 In the former case, the question will not be raised again unless new evidence is uncovered.
-In the latter case, the instructor should remind the student that he/she has twenty-four hours to report his/her situation to the Special Assistant to the Provost.
+In the latter case, the instructor should remind the student that he/she has twenty-four hours to report his/her situation to the Dean of Graduate Studies.